MartinGuillen98/Power-BI---Dashboard/README.md

 Certified Public Accountant graduated with distinction from the National University of Mar del Plata.

-Currently working as a Senior Pricing Support Senior Analyst at Accenture Argentina and expanding my skills in Data Analytics through projects focused on business intelligence and data visualization.
+Currently working as a Senior Pricing Support Analyst at Accenture Argentina and expanding my skills in Data Analytics through projects focused on business intelligence and data visualization.